About Current Flow State Fly Fishing

 Spend more time in the flow

-It can be tough to connect deeply with a new passion, especially one as complex as fly-fishing.
+It can be tough to connect deeply with a new passion, especially one as complex as fly fishing.

-• be inspired by creativity happening around the sport
+- be inspired by creativity happening around the sport

-• unlock a lifelong way to beat stress and magnify wonder in the world
+- unlock a lifelong way to beat stress and magnify wonder in the world

 How do we do it?

-Well, my goal is to offer you and other curious anglers, whatever your level, a convenient way to tap into the many subcultures of fly fishing, and a supportive community of fellow curious souls.
+Well, my goal is to offer you and other curious anglers, whatever your level, a convenient way to tap into the many subcultures of fly fishing, and connect with a supportive community of fellow curious souls.

 Current Flow State is here to fuel your fly-fishing obsession, and give you the support you need to transform into the angler you want to be, whether you're a pro, or just getting started.